 If you want something a little more intricate, like a solar cover or a sun dome, you could be looking at upwards of $1,000.

 While some homeowners might already have an idea of what landscaping they’d like to add to their pool, others don’t always know what they need to add.
 Some city governments might require you to add a protective fence or gate with a child lock in order to get a pool permit.
 Adding an access gate or fence could cost around $15 to $25 for every linear foot.

-Depending on the layout of your backyard, you might need to remove bushes or trees to make room for the pool.
+Depending on the layout of your backyard, you might need to remove bushes or trees to make room for the pool or level out the ground.
 Generally, most homeowners need to budget at least $1,500 for landscaping, but sometimes more.

 Talking to a contractor you’re interested in hiring or speaking with your local government can give you a good idea of what landscaping costs you’ll have to pay.

 We partner with HomeAdvisor to help you find the best swimming pool contractors in your area.
 Compare quotes for free from fully vetted pool builders.